 There are many other complex items you could get into – accounting for banks, regulatory conditions in different countries, swap curves, etc., but you can learn that when at the bank.
 Being strong at the basics of accounting, modeling and valuation will give you a solid foundation on which you can do almost any financial job.

 Where Can I Find Information on Accounting

 There are many courses available, most aimed at budding accountants, but these teach you how to create a set of accounts.
 Instead, you want to be a user of accounts.
 Our course The Accountant focuses on exactly what you will need to know in investment banking.

-Attached here is the Kellogg’s Annual Report for 2020.
-You can find their 3 primary accounts on pages 55, 57 and 59.
+Attached here is Kellogg’s Annual Report for 2020.
+You can find their 3 primary accounts on pages 55, 57, and 59.